5 in stock

 Limoges Porcelain/ Painted with Gold& Platinum Luster/ Swarovski crystals & Pearls / Gold-plated Silver crown / Hand embroidered costume / Cotton & Natural Silk costume / Original Alice watercolor illustration printed on costume / Completely handcrafted.
 Every doll is made to order, that’s why differences from the photos featured on this web page may occur.
 Small imperfections are the guarantee of the high quality of the doll and its hand-made nature – we call them “birthmarks”.
 Sensitive to scratches.

-Comes in a traditional Romanian wooden box (with a story of its own) + the doll + the costume + the accessories + the magnetic wood stand + the certificates (authenticity, technical & the story of the doll).
+The box contains the doll + the costume + the accessories + the wood stand + the certificates (authenticity, technical & the story of the doll).

 Transport is included in the price.